Coronary artery disease: Secondary prevention

-Antibiotics may help patients with coronary disease to reduce the risk of heart attacks and strokes.
-However, the latest evidence suggests that antibiotics for secondary prevention of coronary heart disease are harmful with increased mortality and occurrence of stroke.
-So, the use of antibiotics is not currently supported for preventing secondary coronary heart disease.
+Early studies suggested that antibiotics might help patients with coronary disease reduce the risk of heart attacks and strokes.
+However, a 2021 Cochrane meta-analysis found that antibiotics given for secondary prevention of coronary heart disease are harmful to people with increased mortality and occurrence of stroke.
+So, antibiotic use is not currently supported for preventing secondary coronary heart disease.

-Neuropsychological Assessment
+Neuropsychological assessment

-A thorough systematic review found that indeed there is a link between a CHD condition and brain dysfunction in females/women.
+A thorough systematic review found that indeed there is a link between a CHD condition and brain dysfunction in females.
 Consequently, since research is showing that cardiovascular diseases, like CHD, can play a role as a precursor for dementia, like Alzheimer's disease, individuals with CHD should have a neuropsychological assessment.

 Treatment

 There are a number of treatment options for coronary artery disease: